 Kaudulla National Park Sri Lanka

-Kaudulla national park Sri Lanka
+Kaudulla national Park, Sri Lanka

+Kaudulla national park of Sri Lanka’s north-central province is home mountains, lakes and crystal-clear water, and is one of the best places in the world to see elephants.
 Kaudulla national park is one of the national parks on the island for an up-close encounter with wild elephants.
-The national park is nestled in the cultural triangle of Sri Lanka and surrounded by hundreds of historical monuments, is absolutely stunning.
+The national park, nestled in the cultural triangle of Sri Lanka and surrounded by hundreds of historical monuments, is absolutely stunning.

 History of Kaudulla